Board of Directors

-Judie works for SD Audubon and leads 4th grade curriculum-based hikes at the Silverwood Wildlife Sanctuary, Anstine Preserve and at the South Bay Wildlife Preserve as well as hikes for Outdoor Explore!-an after school program that takes children on hikes in nearby nature.
-She also coordinate Native Plant Workshops and the annual Native Plant Tour for the California Native Plants Society-San Diego (CNSP-SD) and is an active member of the CNPS-SD Garden Committee.
+Judie works for San Diego Audubon and leads curriculum-based hikes at the Silverwood Wildlife Sanctuary, Anstine Preserve and the South Bay Wildlife Refuge, as well as hikes for Outdoor Explore! which is an after school program that takes children outdoors and into nearby nature spaces for exploration.
+She also coordinates California Native Plant Workshops and the annual Native Plant Tour for the California Native Plants Society-San Diego (CNSP-SD.)
+She is an active member of the CNPS-SD Garden Committee.

 Mary Zanotelli.
 Mary has been connecting children with nature as an environmental educator for more than 25 years.
 It’s more than a career; it’s her passion.
 As NatureStudies Instructor at Innovations Academy, Mary uses inquiry-based learning techniques to introduce children to the natural world and to excite them about the wonders of nature.
 She has created and implemented curricula for a myriad of diverse audiences as an educator at the San Diego Natural History Museum, the San Diego Zoo Safari Park, Earth Discovery Institute, EarthLab, Friends of Rose Canyon, Tecolote Nature Center, and other nonprofit organizations and nature centers throughout SanDiego and Wisconsin.
 Mary is a Certified Interpretive Guide with the National Association for Interpretation.
 Her Bachelor of Arts degree is in Journalism from Marquette University, and she is a published writer who is currently working on a series of children’s books.
 Mary is also an amateur photographer whose work has been displayed at several juried art shows.